BenPkr/ClawBotProject/README.md

 # ClawBotProject
-Documentation of my contribution to the team design project for ENGR 120
+Documentation of my design project for ENGR 120

+Folders contain various documentation of different stages of the Robot design.